I’ve adapted this exercise from the book “Slow Down: The Fastest Way to Get Everything You Want” by David Essel.

 At first you will be very aware of the time, the seconds will slowly tick by, but after a few minutes you may lose track of time and become engrossed in the task at hand – you.
 You may become so engrossed that the ring of the timer or phone may startle you.

-No matter what happens, you – brave, strong you – took the time to look into your eyes to discover a new way of looking inside yourself.
+No matter what happens, you, courageous, strong you, took the time to look into your eyes to discover a new way of looking inside yourself and to receive lots of goodness and self-compassion.

-I suggest repeating the exercise once a week for a month, and then once a month.
+I suggest repeating the exercise at least once a week for a month, and then at least once a month.
 Just you and those baby blues, brown, black, hazel, grey eyes of yours.
 (You might want to put a note, or some other reminder, inside a bathroom drawer or cupboard or on the mirror to remind you to do the exercise.)

 Let me know how it goes!